mouse-reeve/kyranides/03_book_1.md

 έλεφαντία, or Leprosie of the_ Arabians, _and any Leprosie_.
-For a pain in the Head, and the beginning of an _Elephantia_ and _Leprosie_, and any breaking out of the Skin, the Fa(?) of the Dragon-Fish with the Juice of the
+For a pain in the Head, and the beginning of an _Elephantia_ and _Leprosie_, and any breaking out of the Skin, the Fat of the Dragon-Fish with the Juice of the
 Herb, anoynt morning and evening. _To open
-Doors, Locks, Dolts, and to tame wild Beasts, and to be beloved of all, and to acquire all(?) things, that whatever you please may be done for you_.
+Doors, Locks, Dolts, and to tame wild Beasts, and to be beloved of all, and to acquire all things, that whatever you please may be done for you_.
 And if one obtain the hole of
 Tree, in which the young ones of the Woodpecker